 Why Join the AHA?

 If your field is history—no matter what your specialization is or where you work—membership in the American Historical Association is indispensable.
 Among the numerous organizations that serve historians, only the AHA brings together historians from all geographical, chronological, and topical specializations and all work contexts, embracing the breadth and variety of activity in history today.
-More important, only the AHA addresses the diverse special needs of individuals and the interests of the discipline as a whole.
-No matter what other specialized organizations you belong to, AHA membership is still essential—no other organization serves you and the discipline as a whole like the AHA.
+Only the AHA addresses the diverse special needs of individuals and the interests of the discipline as a whole.
+No matter what other specialized organizations you belong to, AHA membership is still essential; no other organization serves you and the discipline as a whole like the AHA.

 Featured Member Benefit

 On the job market and having trouble managing your application materials?
 On a search committee and overwhelmed with applications?
 The AHA is happy to announce that we will be offering complimentary Interfolio services as a new member benefit.
 Interfolio is an online service that streamlines the application process for both job seekers and search committees by delivering and collecting professional dossiers.

 A: Yes, AHA now offers a three-year membership renewal option.
 This is a great way to “lock-in” your current membership rate.

 Q: If I join the AHA today, when will my membership expire?